-- In Germany, the inaugural flight of a Zeppelin, later to be the first commercial airliners.
+- Spectators at Lake Constance in Germany see the inaugural flight of a Zeppelin, later to be the first commercial airliners.

 - The Davis Cup tennis tournament is created; the American League in baseball is organized in Philadelphia.